wp-plugins/active-directory-integration/readme.txt

 Yes.
 Since 1.0-RC1 you get more informations from the Test Tool by setting WordPress into debug mode.
 Simply add DEFINE('WP_DEBUG',true); to your wp-config.php.

-= Where are the AD attributes stored in WordPress? = If you activate "Automatic User Creation" and "Automatic User Update" a lot of AD attributes are stored in the table wp_usermeta.
-Their meta key is set to `adi_<attribute>` (e.g. `adi_physicaldeliveryofficename` for the Office attribute).
-You can find the list of supported attributes on the "User Meta" tab.
+= Where are the AD attributes stored in WordPress? = If you activate "Automatic User Creation" and "Automatic User Update" you may store any AD attribute to the table wp_usermeta.
+You can set the meta key as you like or use the default behavior, where the meta key is set to `adi_<attribute>` (e.g. `adi_physicaldeliveryofficename` for the Office attribute).
+You can find a list of common attributes on the "User Meta" tab.

 = Is there an official bug tracker for ADI? =
 Yes.
 You'll find the bug tracker at http://bt.ecw.de/.
 You can report issues anonymously but it is recommended to create an account.
 This is also the right place for feature requests.